-- Radiation shine from the external radioactive plume released from the facility, - Radiation shine from radioactive material in the reactor containment, - Radiation shine from radioactive material in systems and components inside or external to the control room envelope, e.g., radioactive material buildup in recirculation filters. - 4.2.2 The radioactive material releases and radiation levels used in the control room envelope dose analysis should be determined using the same source term, in-plant transport, and release assumptions used for determining the EAB and the LPZ dose values, unless these assumptions would result in nonconservative results for the control room envelope.
+4.2.2 The radioactive material releases and radiation levels used in the control room envelope dose analysis should be determined using the same source term, in-plant transport, and release assumptions used for determining the EAB and the LPZ dose values, unless these assumptions would result in nonconservative results for the control room envelope.

-- 4.2.3 The models used to transport radioactive material into and through the control room envelope, and the shielding models used to determine radiation dose rates from external sources, should be structured to provide suitably conservative estimates of the exposure to control room personnel. - 4.2.4 Credit for engineered safety features that mitigate airborne radioactive material within the control room envelope may be assumed.
+4.2.3 The models used to transport radioactive material into and through the control room envelope,10 and the shielding models used to determine radiation dose rates from external sources, should be structured to provide suitably conservative estimates of the exposure to control room personnel.

+4.2.4 Credit for engineered safety features that mitigate airborne radioactive material within the control room envelope may be assumed.
 Such features may include control room isolation or pressurization, or intake or recirculation filtration.
 Refer to Section 6.5.1, "ESF Atmospheric Cleanup System," of the SRP (Ref.
 14); Regulatory Guide 1.52, "Design, Inspection, and Testing Criteria for Air Filtration and Adsorption Units of Post-Accident Engineered-Safety-Feature Atmosphere Cleanup Systems in Light-Water-Cooled Nuclear Power Plants" (Ref.
-21); and Generic Letter 99-02 (Ref.
-22) for guidance.
+22); and Generic Letter 99-02 (Ref.
+23) for guidance.
 The control room envelope design is often optimized for the DBA LOCA and the protection afforded for other accident sequences may not be as advantageous.
 In most designs, control room isolation is actuated by engineered safeguards feature (ESF) signals or radiation monitors (RMs).
 In some cases, the ESF signal is effective only for selected accidents, placing reliance on the RMs for the remaining accidents.
-Several aspects of RMs can delay the control room isolation, including the delay for activity to build up to concentrations equivalent to the alarm setpoint and the effects of different radionuclide accident isotopic mixes on monitor response. - 4.2.5 Credit should generally not be taken for the use of personal protective equipment or use of potassium iodide (KI) as a thyroid prophylactic drug. - 4.2.6 The dose receptor for these analyses is the hypothetical maximum exposed individual who is present in the control room envelope for 100% of the time during the first 24 hours after the event, 60% of the time between 1 and 4 days, and 40% of the time from 4 days to 30 days.
-For the duration of the event, the breathing rate of this individual should be assumed to be 3.5×10^{-4} cubic meters per second. - 4.2.7 Control room envelope doses should be calculated using dose conversion factors identified in Regulatory Position 4.1 above for use in offsite dose analyses.
-The calculation should consider all radionuclides that are significant with regard to dose consequences and the release of radioactivity.
-The whole body dose from photons may be corrected for the difference between finite cloud geometry in the control room envelope and the semi-infinite cloud assumption used in calculating the dose conversion factors using a compartment geometry correction factor.
-This factor is incorporated in Equation 10 of Regulatory Position 2.8.
-This correction is not applied to the beta skin dose estimates, as the range of beta particles in air is less than the typical control room dimensions.
-The skin dose DCFs presented in Federal Guidance Report 12 (Ref.
-17) are based on both photon and beta emissions.
-Without the geometry correction, the photon dose component will be overestimated.
-If the geometry correction is included, the beta component will be underestimated.
-DOE/EH-0070, "External-Dose Rate Conversion Factors for Calculation of Dose to the Public" (Ref.
-24), tabulates the beta and photon skin dose DCFs separately.
+Several aspects of RMs can delay the control room isolation, including the delay for activity to build up to concentrations equivalent to the alarm setpoint and the effects of different radionuclide accident isotopic mixes on monitor response.

+4.2.5 Credit should generally not be taken for the use of personal protective equipment or use of potassium iodide (KI) as a thyroid prophylactic drug.

+4.2.6 The dose receptor for these analyses is the hypothetical maximum exposed individual who is present in the control room envelope for 100% of the time during the first 24 hours after the event, 60% of the time between 1 and 4 days, and 40% of the time from 4 days

-9 The iodine protection factor (IPF) methodology of Reference 18 may not be adequately conservative for all DBAs and control room arrangements since it models a steady-state control room condition.
+10 The iodine protection factor (IPF) methodology of Reference 19 may not be adequately conservative for all DBAs and control room arrangements since it models a steady-state control room condition.
 Since many analysis parameters change over the duration of the event, the IPF methodology should only be used with caution.
 The NRC computer codes HABIT (Ref.
-19) and RADTRAD (Ref.
-20) incorporate suitable methodologies.
+20) and RADTRAD (Ref.
+21) incorporate suitable methodologies.